Tour de France Femmes: Secondary classifications

 While the general classification is the most highly regarded, the race includes other competitions.
 The points classification goes to the rider who accumulates the most points for high finishes in stages and intermediate sprints, and is typically won by sprinters.
 The mountains classification gives points for the first rider to the top of specific climbs.
 The young rider classification is determined by overall time, with the same rules as the general classification, but only riders under the age of 23 are eligible.
+For the 2026 edition, the young rider classification was changed so riders under 24 could compete for the jersey.
+This change was not announced publicly until the race was underway, creating confusion for teams and riders.